bbauska/JS-Animated-Slideshow/README.md

 </pre>

 If all of those things were variables, the function would be a lot more flexible.
-By abstracting the **moveMessage** function, you can create something more portable and reusable.
+By abstracting the <b>moveMessage</b> function, you can create something more portable and reusable.

 Creating the moveElement function

 Call your new function moveElement.
-Unlike **moveMessage**, this function will take a number of arguments.
+Unlike <b>moveMessage</b>, this function will take a number of arguments.

 These are the things that you can vary each time you call the function: